MUSA-620-Fall-2017/MUSA-620-Week-6/README.md

 ### Set up PostGIS Database

 First, you will need to create a PostGIS database with three spatial tables:

 1. Philadelphia city borders ([download shapefile here](https://github.com/MUSA-620-Fall-2017/MUSA-620-Week-6/blob/master/philadelphia_borders.zip))
 2. Philadelphia road network ([download shapefile here](https://www.opendataphilly.org/dataset/street-centerlines))
 3. FARS accident table -- use the "latitude" and "longitud" columns to create a point layer, then import to PostGIS.

-We will not be using these tables, but you may want to import tham anyway so you have them avaialable to work with FARS in the future.
+We will not be using the two tables below, but you may want to import tham anyway so you have them avaialable to work with FARS in the future.

-4. FARS vehicle table
+- FARS vehicle table
-5. FARS person table
+- FARS person table

 ### PostGIS Queries